 Dear members of the complex processes research group,

-The next meeting of the complex processes research group on the theme: HISTORY, will feature:
+The next meeting of the complex processes on the theme of history will feature: